I absolutely love language. I love the nuances of it.

 Log fires and wood burners (and roast chestnuts)

-Sunday lunches in cosy pubs with fires and booths
+Sunday lunches in cosy pubs with open fires and warm booths

 Putting the huge thick down-filled mattress topper on the bed and suddenly having a fairy-tale feather bed